What Is Addiction? Definition, Types, and Stages

 What are the Different Stages of Addiction?

-The process of becoming addicted doesn’t happen instantly.
-It evolves through various phases, creating a repeating pattern that involves succumbing to addiction, pursuing treatment or maintaining sobriety, and experiencing relapse.
-The stages include:
+The different stages of addiction develop over time and do not occur instantly.
+This process unfolds through various phases, creating a recurring pattern that includes succumbing to addiction, seeking treatment or maintaining sobriety, and experiencing relapse.
+The stages are:

-Each stage in the journey towards overcoming addiction—the abstinence phase, repair phase, and growth phase—tackles distinct facets of healing while aiding individuals to break free from this cycle.
-This recurring nature highlights the fact that addiction is chronic and underscores the necessity for ongoing support and rehabilitation efforts.
+Each stage in the journey to overcome addiction—comprising the abstinence phase, repair phase, and growth phase—addresses specific aspects of healing, helping individuals break free from the cycle of addiction.
+This cyclical nature emphasizes that addiction is chronic and highlights the need for ongoing support and rehabilitation efforts.

-To successfully disrupt it requires professional intervention which leverages evidence-based methodologies such as behavioral therapies coupled with community support amongst peers.
+Successfully disrupting this cycle requires professional intervention that utilizes evidence-based methods, such as behavioral therapies, along with community support from peers.

 What are the Differences Between Substance Use and Behavioral Addictions?